 Bleeding Heart flowers are an unusual beauty that gives your garden a dainty touch.
 They bloom in early spring and are either pink and white or solid white.

 This perennial plant likes to be in a full shade or part shade area.
 I planted my Bleeding Heart flowers below the trees in my front yard, and they did well.
 These cottage garden flowers like moist soil.

-My two butterfly bushes do precisely as their name suggests – they attract butterflies to their blooms.
+My two butterfly bushes do exactly what their name suggests – they attract butterflies to their blooms.
 One thing you should know, these bushes grow fast.
 They can get up to 12 feet tall and 15 feet wide.

 Their beautiful long trusses bloom from summer to autumn.
 The butterfly shrub is low-maintenance flowering plant that thrives in a sunny spot.

-Please note that this cottage garden flower bush can be invasive, depending on the climate of where you live.
+Please note that this cottage garden flower bush can be invasive, depending on your climate.

 Catmint is a gorgeous, easy-to-grow plant with pink, purple, violet, blue, or white flowers.
 It blooms in late spring and early summer.
 It will start flowering again in fall after the weather cools down.

 Beneficial insects love catmint, and it deters bad bugs at the same time.
 In my cottage flower garden, I had my catmint next to a pale pink rose bush called “Ballerina.”
 They looked beautiful together.

 This perennial plant is found in woodlands and meadows throughout the Northern Hemisphere.
 There are about 60-70 different species that come in a variety of colors.
 They are a tender perennial, so more care is required.

-If you’re looking to attract hummingbirds with cottage garden flowers, the Columbine flower is the perfect choice.
+The Columbine flower is the perfect choice if you’re looking to attract hummingbirds with cottage garden flowers.
 On average, they reach two feet tall.

 Coneflowers are also known as Echinacea.
 It is a perennial plant that can grow between two to four feet tall.